CheezyLeezy1/VirtualZooKeeper/README.md

 ### What I Learned 🐵

 Through this project, I learned how to use text blocks to display multi-line strings in a more readable way, as well as how to implement try/catch statements to handle exceptions and improve the program's error handling.
+This was done to refresh my Java Skills, the learning track helped with my understand in control flow, ternary operators and more advanced java syntax.

 Additionally, I gained experience with Git and GitHub, including creating a new repository, adding and committing files, and pushing changes to a remote repository.

 ### Conclusion 🐼